kurtamohler/spacetimelib/_sources/getting-started.md.txt

 dilation](https://en.wikipedia.org/wiki/Time_dilation).
 In Alice's frame of reference, Bob's wrist watch ticks 7.5 seconds within the time that it takes Alice's wrist watch to tick 10 seconds.

+## Worldlines

+A [worldline](https://en.wikipedia.org/wiki/World_line) is the path that an object takes through spacetime.
+A worldline is a continuous set of events through which an object passes.
+As such, we can describe a worldline by the coordinates of each event along the worldline in a particular frame of reference.
+Since every object travels at or below the speed of light, the combined magnitude of the derivative of the wordline's position coordinates with respect to the time coordinate must be less than or equal to the speed of light at every point along the worldline.

+In general, a worldline's position coordinates can be described by any type of continuous function that depends on the time coordinate and obeys the speed of light.
+However, in SpacetimeLib, we represent a worldline with a finite number of event coordinates, called vertices.
+Between each vertex, we evaluate the coordinate using linear interpolation.
+So we still have a continuous function to describe the worldline, such that we can determine a definite position at any moment in time between any two vertices, but the first derivative of the worldline with respect to time is discrete.